-Adopted by the 62nd WMA General Assembly, Montevideo, Urugay, October 2011
+Adopted by the 62nd WMA General Assembly, Montevideo, Uruguay, October 2011

-Social Media is generally understood to be a collective term for the different platforms and applications that allow user-generated content to be created and shared electronically.
+Social media is a collective term for the different interactive platforms, websites and applications intended for digital networking, that allow individuals and organizations to create and share user-generated content digitally.

 - Establish a framework that protects their respective interests.

 - Ensure trust and reputation by maintaining high professional and ethical standards.

 - Promote the availability of quality information across social media.

 - Stand against misinformation and disinformation on social media.

 The use of social media has become a fact of life for billions of people worldwide including physicians, medical students, and patients.

 Interactive, collaborative tools such as wikis, social networking platforms, chat applications and blogs have transformed passive Internet users into active participants.
 These tools are means for gathering, sharing and disseminating information, including healthcare and science information, socializing and connecting with friends, relatives, professionals etc. They can be used to seek medical advice, and patients share their health and healthcare experiences.
 They can also be used in research, public health, and education.